-How to Succeed at Working from Home (Extroverts vs. Introverts)!
+How to Succeed at Working from Home (Extroverts vs. Introverts)

-Simple, actionable tips for each personality type
+Simple, actionable tips for extroverts and introverts

 Tip 1: Maintain personal and professional connections through Zoom or Skype.

 Tip 2: Mimic a busy work environment at home.
 Since extroverts’ work environment is naturally stimulating with multiple things happening around them, you can mimic that setting at home by playing music or listening to a podcast.

-Tip 3: Maintain a dedicated workspace and put a hard stop to your workday.
+Tip 3: Maintain a dedicated workspace, and put a hard stop to your workday.

-Setting clear boundaries between working hours and the rest of your day is helpful for your brain to feel less fatigue and allows you to maintain better work-life balance.
+Setting clear boundaries between working hours and the rest of your day is helpful for your brain to feel less fatigue and allows you to maintain a better work-life balance.